-The unidimensional, privative, proportional opposition, the members of which are in similar relations with each other, are combined into correlation: /p - b/, /t - d/, /s - z/, /f - z/, /f - v/, /t - dz/.
-10 - 0/, 1/k - g/.
-Such pairs of phonemes are called correlation pairs and the feature voiced-voiceless (resp. fortis - lenis) is called the feature of correlation.
+The unidimensional, privative, proportional oppositions, the members of which are in similar relations with each other, are combined into correlation: /p-b/, /t-d/, /s-z/, / $\int$ -3/, /f-v/, /t $\int$ -d3/, / $\theta$ - $\delta$ /, /k-g/.
+Such pairs of phonemes are called correlation pairs and the feature voiced - voiceless (resp.
+Fortis - lenis) is called the feature of correlation.

 Constant oppositions are those which are not neutralized in some positions and always preserve their distinctive features.
 But there may be cases when two phonemes are opposed in some positions but not in others.
 For example, English /p/ and /b/ are not opposed after /s/, because only one of them can occur after /s/ as in the word spin.
 Such types of neutralization is called contextual which appear in many languages.
-After N. S. Trubetzkoy's definition of neutralization there were attempts to classify neutralizations into several other types.
+After N.S.Trubetzkoy's definition of neutralization there were attempts to classify neutralizations into several other types1.

-N. S. Trubetzkoy advanced a valuable theory and methods available in paradigmatic analysis of phonemes i. e. in establishing phonological and non-phonological oppositions.
+N.S.Trubetzkoy advanced a valuable theory and methods available in paradigmatic analysis of phonemes i.e. in establishing phonological and non-phonological oppositions.
 But there are some shortcomings in his description of syntagmatic relations of phonemes.
-N. S. Trubetzkoy's theory was applied to the description of the phonemic system of English by B. Trnka, J. Vachek, by V. A. Vassilvey and A. Cohen.
+N.S.Trubetzkoy's theory was applied to the description of the phonemic system of English by B.Trnka, J.Vachek2, by V.A.Vassilyev3 and A.Cohen4.

-11.5.
+II.5.
 THE LONDON PHONOLOGICAL SCHOOL